hyperb1iss/droidmind/README.md

 - "Connect to my phone at 192.168.1.100 and check its battery status"
 - "Take a screenshot of my Pixel and show me what's currently on screen"
 - "Check the available storage space on my device"
+- "Show me the ANR traces and crash logs from my device"
 - "Look at recent logs and tell me if there are any errors"
 - "Install this APK file on my device and tell me if it was successful"
 - "Show me a list of all installed apps on my phone"
 - "Reboot my device into recovery mode"
 - "What Android version is my phone running?"
 - "Check if my device is rooted and tell me its security patch level"
+- "Show me the manifest file for com.android.settings"
+- "Check the shared preferences for my app"
 - "Tap on the Settings icon at coordinates 500,1000"
 - "Swipe down from the top of the screen to open the notification shade"
 - "Input my password into the current text field"